 This course is designed for students with no previous knowledge of the language and it provides the basic skills in the comprehension, speaking, reading, writing of Italian.
-Emphasis will be on developing the students' communicative competence and in learning basic grammatical structures as well as introducing them to the Italian culture through the use of authentic material, including songs, short videos, etc.
+Emphasis will be on developing the students' communicative competence and in learning basic grammatical structures as well as introducing them Italian culture through the use of authentic material, including songs, short videos, etc. There will also be an experiential learning component.